LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 | Dreadful (D) | Bottom | 10% |
 | Troll (T) | Lowest | 10% |

-#### 3.2.2 N.E.W.T.s Qualification
-- The 7 highest-ranked teams advance based on O.W.L.s performance
-- 8th spot (Wildcard) determined by highest point differential
-  - Calculated from all O.W.L.s matches
-  - Encourages competitive play regardless of standing
-  - Tiebreaker: Head-to-head record, then total points scored

 *Note: Grades are a fun classification inspired by the Harry Potter universe and do not affect advancement.
 The top 7 teams in the standings will advance regardless of their grade.
 The wildcard team will hold its original grade letter.
-Grades will be used for historical tracking of team/player performances and fun league rankings such as 'Outstanding Players' league, 'Troll Division' showmatches, and other future community events.*
+Grades will be used for historical tracking of team/player performances and fun league rankings such as 'Outstanding Players' league, 'Troll Division' showmatches, and other future community events inspired by the Wizarding World.*

 ### 3.3 Phase Two: N.E.W.T.s